-An adult bar or bat mitzvah can be held at any age after the adult years is reached and can be carried out in a variety of ways.
-The adult bar/bat mitzvah, which can be held at any age, varies from the kid’s bar/bat mitzvah because it is normally planned by the individual themselves instead of their moms and dads.
+An adult bar or bat mitzvah can be held at any age after the adult years are reached and can be carried out in a variety of ways.
+The adult bar/bat mitzvah, which can be held at any age, varies from the kid’s bar/bat mitzvah because it is usually planned by the individual themselves instead of their moms and dads.

 What does the 6 Star indicate?

 The six-pointed star is the Creator’s Star or Star of Creation.
-Its 6 points stand for the six days of creation, and are likewise represent the six characteristics of God: power, wisdom, majesty, love, grace and justice.
-The 6 pointed star is the exact same as the Star of David, a sign of Judaism modern-day Israel.
+Its 6 points stand for the six days of creation and are likewise represent the six characteristics of God: power, wisdom, majesty, love, grace, and justice.
+The 6-pointed star is the same as the Star of David, a sign of Judaism in modern-day Israel.